graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-04/2025-05-07-motion-prompting-mamba-reasoning-modeling-rewards.md

 ---

-April has been a busy month for the AI research community, with ICLR (the first of the "big three" AI conferences of the year) being held towards the end of the month.
+April has been a busy month for the AI research community, with ICLR (the first of the "big three" AI conferences of the year) taking place in Singapore.
 We're pleased to share summaries of a few of our favourite papers we've seen this month.

 First up, [Motion Prompting](#motion-prompting-controlling-video-generation-with-motion-trajectories) introduces flexible spatio-temporal trajectories, or "motion prompts", as a powerful new way to control nuanced dynamic actions and motion in video generation, overcoming the limitations of text prompts.